 If the Interceptors can’t stop the UFO, it’s all down to a submarine called Skydiver.
 If any UFO’s make it past the Interceptors and actually enter the Earth’s atmosphere, these guys are called in to deal with it.

 The front part of Skydiver takes off and becomes a plane (and is then known as Sky One) and it has a second bash at the UFO . . .

 The crew of Skydiver wear string vests (even the women).

 If I ever had to join SHADO, I would definitely put Skydiver down as my first choice for assignment.
 Imagine being trapped inside a tiny green submarine with a load of women in string vests where every day could be your last . . .

 But where were we?

-Oh yes, Sky One (pictured at right) is up there giving the UFO what for and we’re down here ogling the female submarine operatives inside Skydiver.
+Oh yes, Sky One (pictured) is up there giving the UFO what for and we’re down here ogling the female submarine operatives inside Skydiver.

 So what happens if Sky One doesn’t succeed in bollocking the UFO at this point?